Loading...

 Description

-Sagenopteris is a palmately compound leaf consisting of three to five leaflets with variation of entire to lobed margins, ranging from the Middle Triassic to the Early Cretaceous.
-The foliage is often associated in Jurassic with finds of reproductive organs named Caytonia and Caytonanthus.
-The ovule-bearing structure named Caytonia consists of an axis 5 cm long bearing stalked multiovulate cupules in subopposite pairs.
+Sagenopteris is a palmately compound leaf consisting of three to five leaflets with variations of entire to lobed margins, ranging from the Middle Triassic to the Early Cretaceous.
+The foliage is often associated in the Jurassic with finds of reproductive organs named Caytonia and Caytonanthus.
+The ovule-bearing structure named Caytonia consists of an axis 5 cm long bearing stalked multi-ovulate cupules in subopposite pairs.
 Each cupule is nearly circular in outline and up to 4.5 mm in diameter.
-Caytonanthus is a pollen-bearing structure consists of a slender axis bearing flattened, pinnate lateral branches; each branch bears from one to three elongate synangia.
-Each synangium is up to 1 cm long contains one to four pollen sacs.
+Caytonanthus is a pollen-bearing structure consisting of a slender axis bearing flattened, pinnate lateral branches; each branch bears one to three elongate synangia.
+Each synangium is up to 1 cm long and contains one to four pollen sacs. ## Keywords Plantae Spermatophyta †Pteridospermophyta